Nathan Bedford Forrest: Brices Cross Roads and Tupelo

-Forrest's most decisive victory came on June 10, 1864, when his 3,500-man force clashed with 8,500 men commanded by U.S. Army Brig.
+Forrest's most decisive victory came on June 10, 1864, when his 3,500-man force clashed with 8,500 men commanded by Union Army Brig.
 Gen. Samuel D. Sturgis at the Battle of Brices Crossroads in northeastern Mississippi.
-Here, the mobility of the troops under his command and his superior tactics led to victory, allowing him to continue harassing U.S. forces in southwestern Tennessee and northern Mississippi throughout the war.
-Forrest set up a position for an attack to repulse a pursuing force commanded by Sturgis, who had been sent to impede Forrest from destroying U.S. Army supply lines and fortifications.
+Here, the mobility of the troops under his command and his superior tactics led to victory, allowing him to continue harassing Union forces in southwestern Tennessee and northern Mississippi throughout the war.
+Forrest set up a position for an attack to repulse a pursuing force commanded by Sturgis, who had been sent to impede Forrest from destroying Union Army supply lines and fortifications.
 When Sturgis's Federal army came upon the crossroads, they collided with Forrest's cavalry.
 Sturgis ordered his infantry to advance to the front line to counteract the cavalry.
 The infantry, tired, weary, and suffering under the heat, were quickly broken and sent into mass retreat.
 Forrest sent a full charge after the retreating army and captured 16 artillery pieces, 176 wagons, and 1,500 stands of small arms.
 In all, the maneuver cost Forrest 96 men killed and 396 wounded.
-The day was worse for U.S. troops, who suffered 223 killed, 394 wounded, and 1,623 missing.
+The day was worse for Union troops, who suffered 223 killed, 394 wounded, and 1,623 missing.
 The losses were a deep blow to the black regiment under Sturgis's command.
 In the hasty retreat, they stripped off commemorative badges that read "Remember Fort Pillow" to avoid goading the Confederate force pursuing them.

 One month later, while serving under General Stephen D. Lee, Forrest experienced tactical defeat at the Battle of Tupelo in 1864.
-Concerned about U.S. Army supply lines, Maj.
+Concerned about Union Army supply lines, Maj.
 Gen. Sherman sent a force under the command of Maj.
 Gen. Andrew J. Smith to deal with Forrest.
-U.S. Army forces drove the Confederates from the field, and Forrest was wounded in the foot, but his forces were not wholly destroyed.
-He continued to oppose U.S. Army efforts in the West for the remainder of the war.
+Union Army forces drove the Confederates from the field, and Forrest was wounded in the foot, but his forces were not wholly destroyed.
+He continued to oppose Union Army efforts in the West for the remainder of the war.